islem-habibi/S-layers/radioresistance/drlabbook.md

-here, an alignment with the predicted DR beta-barrel region was aligned to the SlpA of T.thermophilus, D.yavapaiensis and T.radiovictrix using teh water alogorithm
+here, an alignment with the predicted DR beta-barrel region was aligned to the SlpA of *T. thermophilus*, *D. yavapaiensis* and *T. radiovictrix* using the water alogorithm

-The percentage of identity of the predicted beta -barrel region and the slpa of t.thermophilus was about 29.1%
+The percentage of identity of the predicted beta -barrel region and the slpa of *T. thermophilus* was about 29.1%